NERSC/spack-infrastructure/docs/spack_training.rst

 Defining a Source Mirror
 -------------------------

-You may have noticed spack will fetch tarballs from the web when installing packages and this can be time-consuming when downloading large tarballs.
-It is a good idea to store tarballs on filesystem once and then let spack use them for any spack builds.
+You may have noticed Spack will fetch tarballs from the web when installing packages and this can be time-consuming when downloading large tarballs.
+It is a good idea to store tarballs on the filesystem once and then let Spack use them for any Spack builds.
 You should have one location where tarballs.
-Let's run the following command
+Let's run the following command:

+..
+COMMENT Maybe we should add, "It is a good idea if you have lots of disc space, ..."

 .. code-block:: console